FontBureau/Opentype-1.8-Axis-Proposal/proposal/Grade/ProposalSummary.md

 **Overview:**

-The Grade axis allows you to finesse how bold or light your type is, without changing the layout of the text, because letter widths and inter letter spacing and kerning all remain fixed, so there are no changes to line breaks or page layout.
+The Grade axis allows you to finesse how bold or light your type is, without changing the layout of the text, because letter widths and interletter spacing and kerning all remain fixed, so there are no changes to line breaks or page layout.

 The term was coined at the Font Bureau foundry in the early 1990s, connoting motor oils and the way letterpress type leaves a bolder print with heavier inks.

+In terms of parametric axes, Grade adjusts the transparent versus opaque forms, without changing widths or heights of glyphs.

 **Related axes:** Weight, though the change to weight in Grades is smaller, and change of weight typically changes width.
-Ideally a Grade axis is ranged for and works Optically well throughout the entire design space, across all axes.
+Ideally a Grade axis is ranged for the entire design space, across all axes, and works optically well throughout.

 **Similar axes:** None proposed here.